HyperRays/slow5tools/docs/archive.md

 ---

-As of 2025, now you can further reduce the size of BLOW5 by 30-40% by using lossy compression which has neglagle impact on basecalling/modcalling accuracy.
+As of 2025, now you can further reduce the size of BLOW5 by 30-40% by using lossy compression which has negligible impact on basecalling/modcalling accuracy.
 Please refer to the page ["A Guide for Archiving Lossy Data"](archive-lossy.md) for more information.